 To fully understand the value you're getting from your SEO company, you'll need to have regular updates and reports from your SEO professional.
 If these reports are not forthcoming then requesting reports would be advisable.

 SEO pricing can often be closely linked to the quality of results - however, this is not always the case, so to ensure you're getting good value for money from SEO, from time to time it's worth having a complete audit to see if there are any gaps and opportunities to improve.

 What is included in an SEO project?

-The only thing that anyone really values are results.
+The only thing that anyone really values is results.
 Largely results should translate onto search engine results pages and how high you rank.
-Everything behind the scenes of search engine marketing on the surface may seem irrelevant - however for an SEO professional tasked to deliver the project, having a healthy budget to work with is important as the cost of seo is closely linked to SEO pricing.
+Everything behind the scenes of search engine marketing on the surface may seem irrelevant - however, for an SEO professional tasked to deliver the project, having a healthy budget to work with is important as the cost of SEO is closely linked to SEO pricing.

-There are many link building services companies which would rather give you a mass of new links at a very cheap rate than spending the time researching a handful of links which if obtained make the biggest difference.
+There are many link-building services companies that would rather give you a mass of new links at a very cheap rate than spend the time researching a handful of links that if obtained make the biggest difference.
 It's advisable not to fall into the trap of quantity over quality.

-SEO specialists should also look to diversify anchor text links as well as using root domain links.
-Over optimization does exist and can contribute to less than desirable results - finding the balance is the key to improving ranking.
+SEO specialists should also look to diversify anchor text links as well as use root domain links.
+Over-optimisation does exist and can contribute to less than-desirable results - finding the balance is the key to improving ranking.

 Should you buy backlinks?

 Buying backlinks is something that has been happening for as long as people have been trying to manipulate search engine results pages.
 Over the years this much debated SEO method has had varying effectiveness in generating increases in organic traffic and has the digital marketing world in perpetual deep discussion as to whether this should be considered part of an ethical SEO campaign.